Baby Not Pooping But Passing Gas: Causes & How To Help Them

 In severe cases, the baby may have a bloated, distended abdomen, which is hard to touch.

 There are various reasons for the newborn not pooping but passing gas, ranging from a change in formula milk to gastrointestinal ailments.
 Newborns may develop meconium constipation due to underlying conditions, such as meconium plug syndrome or gastrointestinal anomalies (3).
-You may read more about constipation in babies and its causes here.
+You may read more about baby constipation and its causes here.

 protip_icon Did you know?